Unike267/Containers/README.md

 - `ghcr.io/unike267/containers/latex-pygments:latest`
     - This container has: `latex` compiler with `pygments` program to use `minted` package

-- `ghcr.io/unike267/containers/urv-sw-tool-spec-def`
+- `ghcr.io/unike267/containers/urv-toolchain`
-    - This container has the compilation tool for [urv-core](https://ohwr.org/project/urv-core), configured for `spec def`.
+    - This container has the compilation tool for [urv-core](https://ohwr.org/project/urv-core).